CAMPUS REGULATIONS XV - XXI

 A. CAMPUS COMMUNITY VALUES

 The university is committed to maintaining a safe and healthy living and learning environment for students, faculty and staff.
 Each member of the campus community should choose behaviors that contribute toward this end.
-Students are expected to be good citizens and to engage in responsible behaviors that reflect well upon their university, to be civil to one another and to others in the campus community and to contribute positively to student and university life.
+Students are expected to be good citizens and to engage in responsible behaviors that reflect well upon the university, to be civil to one another and to others in the campus community and to contribute positively to student and university life.

 B. GROUNDS FOR STUDENT DISCIPLINE